 If you ever thought that quilts are outdated I am here to tell you they are the exact opposite.

-If you share our minimalist aesthetic there are so many amazing patterns you can use to create the perfect minimalist modern quilt.
+If you share our minimalist aesthetic there are so many amazing patterns for quilts you can use to create the perfect minimalist modern quilt.

 What’s even better is that usually, these super modern quilts are super beginner friendly.
 They often feature simple geometric forms and large blocks.
 This means you can make them quickly (a great point on the beginner-friendly checklist) and they don’t require advanced sewing skills (another great point).